ProfessorJames/quizpro/README.md

 ![Wave](docs/wave/wave-2.png)

 The default select options adequately represent the purpose of the select menus, and their purpose is also covered in the instructions in the 'How to Play' modal, so I believe the code meets the requiremenst outlined by Wave above.

+4. Unavailable quizzes:
+  While testing the site we noted that some combinations of selected questions are unavailable from the API.
+Try and catch blocks have been used within the code to manage these scenarios.
+The user is prompted to try a different combination and try again.

 # Deployment